JetBrains/guide/site/javascript/tutorials/eleventy-tsx/tsx-templates/index.md

 Templates in static sites are often based on JSX - an extension to JavaScript that adds HTML support to the syntax.

-JSX takes a lot of grief.
-I get it.
+I get it -- JSX generates strong emotions.
 But you can't beat the tooling support.
-Using TSX as a template language for 11ty is really sweet for two reasons: great tooling support and the isolation of component-driven development.
+Using TSX (the TypeScript flavor of JSX) as a template language for 11ty is really sweet for two reasons: great tooling support and the isolation of component-driven development.

 The first thing to understand: `esbuild` has JSX support.
 But it doesn't actually do JSX processing.
 It expects to be pointed at a JSX renderer.
-Most people associate that with React, Preact, or other build-tool-colossus (negative) experiences.
+Most people associate that with React, Preact, or other cumbersome experiences.

 But there are actually _standalone_ JSX processors that can run in Node during build.
 (Or even in the browser, post-load.)
-We're going to use [jsx-async-runtime](https://github.com/jeasx/jsx-async-runtime).
-We previously used vhtml but switched:
+We're going to use [jsx-async-runtime](https://github.com/jeasx/jsx-async-runtime) which gives us:

 - Support TS typing
 - Supported, active